alexfrancow/alexfrancow.github.io/_posts/2023-04-17-OffensiVe-Security-with-V-4-SeImpersonatePrivilege.md

        url: "https://github.com/alexfrancow/offensive-vlang"
 ---

-The `SeImpersonatePrivilege` allows any token to be impersonated in order to obtain a reference.
-This privilege is interesting because the **Network Service**, **Local Service** and the default **IIS** account have it assigned by default.
+`SeImpersonatePrivilege` allows us to impersonate any token for which we can get a reference, or handle.This privilege is interesting because the **Network Service**, **Local Service** and the default **IIS** account have it assigned by default.

 > Getting code execution on a web server will often give access to this privilege, and potentially the ability to escalate access.